insightsengineering/teal/vignettes/teal_migration.md

 Here is an example of how the `tm_a_regression` module was updated  in `teal.modules.general` package:

+_Please note that the code snippets below are illustrative and may not represent the complete module code._
+_The full code for the updated modules uses internal utility functions to support decorators and keeping the shown image dimensions that are not shown here for brevity._

 ### 1. Return the modified `data` argument at the end of the server function

 For new modules this is the only required step to enable the new features.